 We've tested and reviewed more than a dozen mesh router systems, putting each one through dozens of tests.
 Our top pick for the best mesh router is the Netgear Orbi, which offers superb performance and easy connectivity for all of your devices.
 The Orbi even offers add-on devices to give your home network voice control, outdoor coverage and more.

-If you want an inexpensive mesh-networking solution, the Samsung SmartThings Wifi mesh router is the best mesh router for those on a budget, offering the most economical mesh system for whole-house coverage as well as great performance.
+If you want an inexpensive mesh-networking solution, the Samsung SmartThings Wifi mesh router is the best mesh router for those on a budget, offering the most economical mesh system for whole-house coverage and great performance.